score-spec/score.dev/content/blog/community-spotlight-score-flyio/index.md

 title: "Community spotlight on score-flyio"
 date: 2025-01-21T00:00:00-00:00
 draft: false
-description: "A recently released Score implementation supports deployment to the Fly.io platform."
+description: "Learn about a new Score implementation developed by the community that deploys to the Fly.io container platform.
+This is the first cloud-based runtime with stateful resource provisioning and is a great example for other platforms."
 image: title-image-with-text.jpeg
 author: ben-meier
 ---